-- First, evaluate your family health history and any potential health concerns you may need addressed, including any doctors you need to visit and medications you need to take.
-This will help you determine which services you want to ensure are covered. - Second, look at your personal finances and establish a budget for health care-related costs.
+- First, it will be important to evaluate your family health history and any potential health concerns you may need addressed, including any doctors you need to visit and medications you need to take.
+This will help you determine which services you want to ensure are covered. - Second, it will be important to look at your personal finances and establish a budget for health care-related costs.
 Determine how much you are willing to dedicate each month towards health care needs, factoring in any eligible discounts or financial assistance.
 Also consider potential co-payments, deductibles, and co-insurance you may incur when visiting physicians, hospitals, and other medical facilities and paying for any medication you take. - Finally, examine the plans on the health Marketplace website.
 Evaluate each plan against what you have determined are important medical services to be covered, and your budget.
 Note any special restrictions on coverage or exclusions that a plan may have and whether they may interfere with you or your family's potential care.
-Research consumer and professional rankings of the insurance companies that offer top-rated plans to get better understand the quality of these companies.
-Also confirm that these plans cover services from your preferred provider.
+Research consumer and professional rankings of the insurance companies that offer top-rated plans to get a better understanding of the quality of these companies.